 This is exemplified with any scene with a news report where the reporter ends with "...and the public wants to know, where is Superman?".
 Granted, cliché media (which lends fuel to almost all media in fiction) often tries to be hypocritical, regardless, to reflect on their shallow desire for ratings and such.

-These arguments tend to fall flat however, when used by an actual super villain.
-If the villain truly want to help humanity progress, rather than trying to give philosophical angst to the super hero, they could probably improve matters more if they would just power down the death ray and stop being so damn villainous.
+These arguments tend to fall flat, however, when used by an actual super villain.
+If the villain truly wants to help humanity progress, rather than trying to give philosophical angst to the super hero, they could probably improve matters more if they would just power down the death ray and stop being so damn villainous.

 It does have the advantage that when the angry citizens demand The Hero persecute the Reluctant Monster or something equally wrong, and he turns the demand back on them, the trope Who Will Bell the Cat? often comes into play.

 Perhaps you were looking for the trope called Big Damn Heroes.
 (Wherein the premise is played straight and the Hero is in fact the only person who can save the day.)
 When the townsfolk are actively delaying the bad guys or doing other things to hinder them till the hero can get there, it is Hold the Line.
 Also not to be confused with She Will Come for Me, as the person in that trope usually does need the help.